(214) 390-7947 (Overseas Callers)

 Accommodation and Meal

-In South Africa, you will live in a volunteer house.
-Our Volunteer House is located in Cape Town’s most bohemian suburb, Observatory!
+As a childcare volunteer in South Africa, you will live in a volunteer house.
+Our volunteer house is located in Cape Town’s most bohemian suburb, Observatory!
 Affectionately called “Obz” by the locals.
-It’s an arty district that is home to a huge melting pot of various people, sights, sounds, tastes and cultures!
+It’s an arty district that is home to a huge melting pot of various people, sights, sounds, tastes, and cultures!

-Our Volunteer House is a dormitory style accommodation where you will share room with fellow participants.
-There are between 4-8 volunteers per room.
+Our volunteer house is a dormitory-style accommodation where you will share a room with fellow participants.
+There are between 4 and 8 volunteers per room.
 The House is located close to the City Centre, restaurants, supermarkets, and all the tourist spots the city has to offer.

-Breakfast and dinner is included Monday to Friday and lunches and weekend meals are excluded which the volunteers have to cater for.
-The Volunteer House provides a clean, comfortable, safe and secure living-environment for all our volunteers – the house is strictly used for our program participants and not open to members of the public.
+Breakfast is included Monday to Friday, and lunches, dinner and weekend meals are excluded, which the volunteers have to cater for.
+The volunteer house provides a clean, comfortable, safe and secure living-environment for all our volunteers – the house is strictly used for our program participants and not open to members of the public.

 Learn more about Cape Town volunteer accommodation and delicious meals.